infina-pfa/infina-pfa-be/docs/onboarding-api-flow.md

 ## Overview
 This document describes the Onboarding API endpoints for managing user onboarding profiles and messages (chat with AI advisor).

+**Recent Updates:**
+- Message content is now nullable/optional in message creation
+- Introduced dedicated `StreamOnboardingMessageDto` for streaming endpoints
+- Added new AI Advisor controller with conversation management
+- Enhanced message handling for both streaming and regular message creation

 ## API Endpoints

 ### Onboarding Profile Endpoints